rusili/AC-Android/lessons/searching/exercises.md

 - Your program makes a new guess and so on until it guesses the right number.
 - Then extend your program so that the player can pick any positive number, not just ones up to 10000.

 ### 4) **BONUS** There are two approaches that your binary search algorithm might take: *iterative or recursive*.
-Determine which approach the algorithm that you wrote takes.
-If you algorithm is iterative, try to rewrite it using the recursive approach; if it is recursive, rewrite it using the iterative approach.
+Determine which approach the algorithm that you wrote is taking.
+If your algorithm is iterative, try to rewrite it using the recursive approach; if it is recursive, rewrite it using the iterative approach.

 ### 5) Read up on [the solution](http://datagenetics.com/blog/july22012/index.html) to the [two egg problem](morning-challenge.md).